Ah, fear — I know thee well.

 In an abusive marriage fear can become a common bedfellow.
 It lies with you in the dark of the night and rises with the sun each morning.
 And as hard as you try to stuff it down or shake it off, as hard as you try to cling to those words — Do.Not.Be.Afraid — fear can linger just below the surface of reasoning waiting for the opportune time to rise up and overshadow all that you know to be true.

 Indecisiveness and doubt become the norm.
 You fear the little things because they can be made into big things.
 You fear doing anything and everything wrong for the wrath that it will bring.

 Fear sits on your shoulder and whispers in your ear — “don’t mess up or you will pay the consequences.”
 It becomes your daily companion reminding you of how incompetent you are — how stupid you are for not doing things the right way — the way normal people do things as you’ve been told all those years.

 They say hindsight is 20/20 and how very true that is!

 I often think that if I had known what I now know, how different my response would have been all those years ago.
 What I could have, would have, should have done.
 How brave and courageous I could have been to have not let abuse rule my life and steal so many precious years away from me.
 How decisive I would have been and shouted, “No, this is NOT okay!”
 How I should have stood up and walked away.

 Yet it’s through the journey that we grow and come to a place where our faith is strengthened.
-It’s the hardships in this life which stretch us sometimes so thin that we come to see there is only one thing to do — trust and not fear.
+It’s the hardships in this life which sometimes stretch us so thin that we feel as if we will snap in two and that is often when we come to see there is only one thing to do — trust and not fear.

 It’s by walking through the trials and tribulations in this life that we come to see how futile fear is.